michaellambgelo/michaellambgelo.github.io/_posts/2021-03-27-working-config.md

 # Managing Remote Access

-Yesterday's post included a stern reminder that when setting up a new Pi it is important to change the default password of the `pi` user.
+Yesterday's post included a reminder that when setting up a new Pi it is important to change the default password of the `pi` user.
 In most distributed computing environments is it also best practice to create individual user accounts to manage access to the various nodes on the network.

 My preference is to have a user that can access each node without needing to type a password.
 This is accomplished with our favorite remote access tool SSH.